mailslurp/mailslurp-client/docs/interfaces/emailpreview.md

 # Interface: EmailPreview

 Preview of an email message.
 For full message call the message endpoint with a given message id.
-Preview of an email message.
-For full message call the message endpoint with a given message id.

-*__export__*:

-*__interface__*: EmailPreview

 *__export__*: